RobotGrrl/Buttons-For-Arduino/readme.markdown

 === Features ===

-✔ Turn on and off your Arduino outputs with ease using the circle buttons ✔ Finely adjust the PWM outputs using the rotary sliders ✔ Customize button colours
+  * Turn on and off your Arduino outputs with ease using the circle buttons
+  * Finely adjust the PWM outputs using the rotary sliders
+  * Customize button colours
-✔ Full-screen mode (supported on 10.7+)
+  * Full-screen mode (supported on 10.7+)
-✔ No coding necessary
+  * No coding necessary
-✔ API available
+  * API available

+=== Works great for ===

+  * Mood lighting - Have some LEDs connected to your Arduino for backlighting your computer desk, or similar?
+Easily control which LEDs are on and off to create a mixture of colours to suit your mood

+  * Quick testing - Experiment with different outputs and combinations for your project, without touching a single line of code

+  * Teaching students - Focus on the outputs and circuits without distractions.
+Demonstrate what happens when an output is on/off, and when the PWM changes from low to high

+  * Live demos - Effectively communicate your project's output ideas and concepts with others

+  * And more! - Arduino projects are only limited by your imagination!
+Create the next best project, and use Buttons for Arduino to control it

+To use Buttons for Arduino with your Arduino, install the ButtonsApp library from Buttons For Arduino's support website and upload the included example sketch to your Arduino.

+That's it!
+Sit back, relax, and press some buttons!

 ##Usage